 The “Wizard of Oz” MVP seems to do exactly the same, only the customer doesn’t see all the manual work.
 Your website or app look and “feel” like real products, but you carry out all the product functions manually.
 Zappos founder launched the website, but would carry out all the other functions like shipping manually until the experiment was a success and it was time to scale up the business.

 Another great approach that I got introduced to in this post is called the “Piecemeal MVP.”
 It allows you to do exactly the same as the “Wizard of Oz” and “Concierge” approaches, but here you will emulate all the missing features with the existing services.

 My favourite example is from Steve.
 Steve Blank describes how he advised one team to change the approach when building their MVP.
 He was approached by a team of engineers that were planning to build precision agriculture drones.
-Instead of advising them on how to build the drone, he proposed to use the helicopter with a high-definition camera (I guess buying cheap drone was too expensive back then) and try to sell the data to farmers.
+Instead of advising them on the drone features, he proposed to use the helicopter with a high-definition camera (I guess buying cheap drone was too expensive back then) and try to sell the data to farmers.
 The riskiest assumption in that MVP was not the drone technology, but whether the customer would pay for the data it provided.
-Great “piecemeal” MVP example.
+Great “piecemeal” MVP example!

 “One Painkiller feature” approach

 MVP is all about experimenting and learning.
 Of course, there are no “rules” and templates when building your MVP.
 Lean startup is a mindset and should be applied to every stage of your product development.
-Very often you will end up with very low click-through rates or no interest in your product during the presentation.
+Very often you will end up with very low click-through rates or no interest in your product during the presentation to the potential customers.

-Perseverance and constant learning are crucial here.
+Perseverance and constant learning are crucial in here.
 In the already famous story, Rovio made 52 games and was almost bankrupt before this was sketched.
-So, keep learning.
+So, keep on learning.

 We have combined technology, funding and early sales in one package.
 Go to FastMonkeys.com and see how we can help you.